Information about licensed midwives:

 Licensed midwives have been practicing throughout the U.S. since the 1920s.
 They provide primary health care to women of all ages, from puberty, through childbearing, and beyond into the menopausal years.

-Midwives provide personalized care during a woman’s pregnancy.
-The focus is on education so that women can take a more active role in maintaining a healthy pregnancy.
-They attend women during labor and birth and are trained and experienced in prenatal, postpartum and normal newborn care.
-Midwives practice in many settings, including home, birth center and hospital.
+Midwives provide personalized care during an individual’s pregnancy.
+The focus is on education so that pregnant people can take a more active role in maintaining a healthy pregnancy.
+They attend individuals during labor and birth and are trained and experienced in prenatal, postpartum and normal newborn care.
+Midwives practice in many settings, including home, birth centers and hospitals.

-In addition to maternity care, midwives provide primary health care to women.
-This includes gynecological care, breast examinations, Pap screening, family planning and hormone replacement therapy for menopausal women.
-Licensed midwives have prescriptive privileges.
-Midwives provide care that meets the unique physical, spiritual and social needs of women.
+In addition to maternity care, midwives provide primary health care.
+This includes gynecological care, breast examinations, Pap screening, family planning and hormone replacement therapy for menopausal people.
+Licensed midwives also have prescriptive privileges.
+Midwives provide care that meets the unique physical, spiritual and social needs of people.